avinetworks/avi-helm-charts/docs/AKO/README.md

 3. Secure routes with edge termination policy.
 4. Secure Routes with InsecureEdgeterminationPolicy - Redirect or Allow.
 5. Secure Routes of type passthrough
-6. Secure Routes with reencrypt functionality
+6. Secure Routes with re-encrypt functionality

 ### AWS and Azure IaaS Cloud in NodePort mode of AKO
 Supports AWS and Azure IaaS cloud with Avi DNS.